cdmgtri/NIEM.github.io/reference/tools/ssgt/index.md

 ---
-  title: SSGT - Schema Subset Generation Tool
+  title: Schema Subset Generation Tool (SSGT)
   short: SSGT
-  description: The SSGT enables users to search and view the content of the NIEM model, and build XML Schema subsets for use in exchanges.
+  description: The Schema Subset Generation Tool (SSGT) enables users to search and view the content of the NIEM model, and build XML Schema subsets for use in exchanges.
   links:
   - url: /reference/tools/ssgt/search/
   - url: /reference/tools/ssgt/results/